This post may contain affiliate links. Please read our disclosure policy.

 Hummingbird Cake with cream cheese frosting is a moist and delicious homemade layer cake full of tropical banana, pineapple and coconut flavors!

 Is there anything better than a homemade cake?
 I say no… especially when it tastes like the tropics!
+Scroll down to see tons of detailed step-by-step photos on how to make this recipe.
+It’s one of my favorite treats to make for Easter along with Hot Cross Buns.

 Why is it called a Hummingbird Cake?